It’s time for another amazing season at the Jersey Shore.

 Asbury Park boardwalk fortune-teller Madam Marie was immortalized through another Jersey Shore icon: Bruce Springsteen.
 The Boss used to stop by her booth and have his fortune read when he was in town.
 Rumor has it she told him that he’d someday be a huge success—though he later said she told all the musicians that.
 (In this case, she was right!)
 Springsteen mentions Madam Marie in his song “4th of July, Asbury Park (Sandy),” singing: “Did you hear the cops finally busted Madam Marie for tellin’ fortunes better than they do?”
 Madam Marie—whose real name was Marie Castello—died in 2008, but her family continues to give readings from her famed boardwalk booth. —Jacqueline Mroz

 Everyone’s favorite Jersey Shore icon, Lucy, the six-story pachyderm, recently underwent a $2 million restoration that included total replacement of her outer skin and any rotted wood underneath.
-“The big issue is rust,” explained Lucy’s executive director, Richard Helfant, last summer.
+“The big issue is rust,” Lucy’s executive director, Richard Helfant, explained during renovations.
 Tours are available. —KS

 200 Atlantic Avenue, Margate • 609-823-6473